The Bristal Assisted Living Blog

 Located just across the Hudson River, Bear Mountain State Park draws leaf-peepers from New York City, Long Island, and northern New Jersey.
 Part of the Hudson Highlands, Bear Mountain owes its name not to the black bears that roam the area, but because the mountain’s profile looks like a bear napping.

-The park offers plenty of scenic views year-round, but is absolutely magical during the fall.
+The park offers plenty of scenic views year-round but is absolutely magical during the fall.
 Framed by Bear Mountain on its eastern side, Hessian Lake is an idyllic spot for a picnic lunch.
-If you want to stretch your legs, there is a two-mile trail that goes around the lake that is relatively flat.
+If you want to stretch your legs, there is a relatively flat 1.5-mile trail around the lake.
 Spanning the Hudson River, Bear Mountain Bridge is open to both auto and pedestrian traffic and is a must-see during autumn.

 One of the most popular drives in the park, Perkins Memorial Drive, ends at the top of Bear Mountain.
 Once there, take the stairs to the top of Perkins Memorial Tower for stunning views of Manhattan to the south and the Catskills to the north.